 - Braid And Twist Your Curls For Definition

 Braid your hair, twist it into a bun, and clip it a couple of inches below the crown.
+Braids offer hair protection and keep hair neat and tidy.
 This small effort gives your hair extra lift and adds more body to it.
 Alternatively, you can finger coil your hair for a more defined look.

 3. Straight Hair

 - Wash your hair with a mild shampoo and conditioner.

 - Towel dry your hair and apply a volumizing mousse evenly.

 - Toss your hair back and forth, allowing it to settle naturally.

 Top Hacks For Straight/Fine Hair